zoisite-rb/zoisite-rb/guides/source/routing.md

 ### Advanced Constraints

-If you have a more advanced constraint, you can provide an object that responds to `matches?` that Rails should use.
+If you have a more advanced constraint, you can provide an object that responds to `matches?` that Zoisite should use.
 Let's say you wanted to route all users on a restricted list to the `RestrictedListController`.
 You could do:

 ```ruby
 class RestrictedListConstraint